kubernetes/enhancements/keps/sig-cluster-lifecycle/0015-kubeadm-join-control-plane.md

-\* A new "control plane instance" is a new kubernetes node with `node-role.kubernetes.io/master=""` label and `node-role.kubernetes.io/master:NoSchedule` taint; a new instance of control plane components will be deployed on the new node; additonally, if the cluster uses local etcd mode (and so etcd is created and managed by kubeadm), a new etcd member will be created on the joining machine as well.
+\* A new "control plane instance" is a new kubernetes node with `node-role.kubernetes.io/master=""` label and `node-role.kubernetes.io/master:NoSchedule` taint; a new instance of control plane components will be deployed on the new node; additonally, if the cluster uses local etcd mode, and etcd is created and managed by kubeadm, a new etcd member will be created on the joining machine as well.

 #### Add a new control-plane instance (dynamic workflow)